Understand how your fees are calculated depending on what type of student you are and the course you are studying.

 Find out more about the student contribution amounts that will apply from 1 January 2021.

 Students who enrolled before 2021 may also be affected by the fee increases in some circumstances.
 For instance, if you commenced before 2021, but did not remain enrolled in any units of study at the relevant census dates, you will not benefit from the grandfathering arrangements.

 You can learn more about the new changes, including the operation of the grandfathering arrangement on the Department of Education, Skills and Employment website.
-The Government is updating its website and the FAQs page and its guidance about the grandfathering arrangements has changed since June 2020, so please be aware that the current guidance may also be subject to further changes.

 We recommend you check the Government’s advice about the grandfathering arrangements and how they apply to your individual circumstances.